serenity-is/docs/tutorials/movies/10-keeping-record-of-the-cast.md

 In this code, we're using the `GridEditorDialog` class from the Extensions package, which is also used by the `OrderDetailEditDialog`.

-2. Open the `MovieCastEditor.ts` file once again and add a `getDialogType` method and override the `getAddButtonCaption` method as shown below:
+2. Open the `MovieCastEditor.tsx` file once again and add a `getDialogType` method and override the `getAddButtonCaption` method as shown below:

 ```typescript
 import { Decorators } from "@serenity-is/corelib";